sahajsoft/coding-assistant/README.md

 poetry run python src/cli.py --repo-path . summary # summarise current repo
 ```

+## Contributing

+The recommendation would be to familiarise yourself with the structure of the repo and if you are working on a new feature create a separate module for it and integrate in to the `cli.py` at the least so it is usable.
+Also make sure any relevant tests get added to the `tests` folder.
+To run all tests simply run `poetry run pytest`.

 ## Troubleshooting

 There is a chance that `direnv allow` will not load the environment correctly and silently fail.
 This is observable when you attempt to run `poetry install`, as you will get a `command not found` error in the shell.